mostaphaRoudsari/ladybug-primer/text/components/Sunlight_Hours_Analysis.md

 #### Inputs
 * ##### north [Optional]
 Input a vector to be used as a true North direction for the sun path or a number between 0 and 360 that represents the degrees off from the y-axis to make North.
 The default North direction is set to the Y-axis (0 degrees).
+In case you have provided rotation value for the North in the Sunpath component, there's no need to provide the same rotation value here.
+Doing this will give you erroneous results.
 * ##### geometry [Required]
 Geometry for which sunlight hours analysis will be conducted.
 Geometry must be either a Brep, a Mesh or a list of Breps or Meshes.
 * ##### context [Optional]